-As of March 31, 2017, we had \$150.6 million in cash, cash equivalents, restricted cash and short- and long-term investments compared to \$175.5 million in cash, cash equivalents, restricted cash and short- and long-term investments as of December 31, 2016.
+As of June 30, 2017, we had \$181.2 million in cash, cash equivalents, restricted cash and short- and long-term investments compared to \$175.5 million in cash, cash equivalents, restricted cash and short- and long-term investments as of December 31, 2016.

 In December 2015, we entered into a sales agreement (the "Agreement") relating to an "at-the-market" offering, pursuant to which we may sell shares of our common stock with an aggregate offering price of up to \$50.0 million.
 On November 7, 2016, we entered into an amendment to the Agreement pursuant to which we may issue and sell shares of our common stock, having an additional aggregate offering price of up to \$50.0 million on or after November 7, 2016.
-As of May 1, 2017, we had sold an aggregate of 7,042,413 shares pursuant to this "at-the-market" offering, for net proceeds of approximately \$66.5 million.
-We did not sell any shares pursuant to this "at-the-market" offering during the three months ended March 31, 2017.
-During April 2017, we sold an aggregate of 1,276,017 shares pursuant to this "at-the-market" offering, for net proceeds of approximately \$14.5 million.
+As of July 31, 2017, we had sold an aggregate of 7,042,413 shares pursuant to this "at-the-market" offering, for net proceeds of approximately \$66.5 million which included an aggregate of 1,276,017 shares sold in April 2017 for net proceeds of approximately \$14.4 million.

 On April 28, 2017, we completed a follow-on offering under our shelf registration statement on Form S-3 (File No. 333-214489) pursuant to which we issued an aggregate of 3,902,439 shares of our common stock at a public offering price of \$10.25 per share.
-We received net proceeds of approximately \$37.8 million from the offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We have granted the underwriter an option, exercisable for 30 days, to purchase up to
+We received net proceeds of approximately \$37.9 million from the offering, after deducting the underwriting discounts and commissions and offering expenses payable by us.

-585,365 additional shares from us at the same offering price, less underwriting discounts and commissions.
 After the completion of this follow-on offering, up to a maximum aggregate offering price of \$160 million of our common stock, preferred stock, debt securities and/or warrants remain available under our shelf registration statement on Form S-3 (File No. 333-214489).

-We expect that our cash, cash equivalents, restricted cash and short- and long-term investments as of March 31, 2017 totaling \$150.6 million, in addition to the \$52.2 million we raised in public common stock offerings in April 2017, will be sufficient to fund our current operating plan and capital expenditure requirements into 2019 while we are preparing to establish a commercial infrastructure for a potential launch of selinexor in North America and Europe.
+We expect that our cash, cash equivalents, restricted cash and short- and long-term investments as of June 30, 2017, totaling \$181.2 million, will be sufficient to fund our current operating plan and capital expenditure requirements into 2019 while we are preparing to establish a commercial infrastructure for a potential launch of selinexor in North America and Europe.